Montana legislative committee opposes measure to cap residential property taxes

-HELENA — On Tuesday, state lawmakers said they’ve heard the message that Montanans are concerned about rising property taxes – but that a proposed constitutional amendment isn’t the right way to address the issue.
+HELENA - State lawmakers said Tuesday they’ve heard the message that Montanans are concerned about rising property taxes but stated that a proposed constitutional amendment isn’t the right way to address the issue.

 The Revenue Interim Committee voted unanimously Tuesday to oppose Constitutional Initiative 121, which would cap taxes on residential property in the state.
 Lawmakers said the measure would put the Legislature in the position of having to either reduce revenues for local government services or shift the tax burden to other sources.